Imperiallandm/Padawan360_mega_maestro_DYSV5W/README.md

-The video for STeven Sloan's instruction on brushless hub motors is: https://youtu.be/dwMedRteUe4
+The video for Steven Sloan's instruction on brushless hub motors is: https://youtu.be/dwMedRteUe4